Privacy-preserving Meta-analysis through Low-Rank Basis Hunting: Empirical Application

 \subsection{Setup}

 The Many Labs 1 project is a large-scale multisite replication study in psychology.
-The project evaluates the replicability of 13 classic and contemporary experimental findings under a highly standardized protocol, with data collected across $m=36$ independent sites.
+The project evaluates the replicability of 13 classic and contemporary hypotheses under a standardized protocol, with data collected across $m=36$ independent sites.
 Among these, 27 studies were conducted in laboratory settings and 9 online; 25 sites are located in the United States and 11 in other countries.
 The combined dataset contains a total of 6,344 participants.
+The hypotheses span a range of well-known effects in social and cognitive psychology, in which participants estimate a numerical quantity, such as the population of Chicago or the height of Mount Everest, after exposure to a high or low numerical anchor.
+Outcomes vary across hypotheses and live on different natural scales.
+A complete list of hypotheses is provided in Supplementary Materials Section~\ref{sec:ml1_hypotheses}.
 We preprocess the raw data following the scripts provided by the original authors.

 The analysis incorporates covariates at two levels.
 At the site level, we use a vector $\bW_i \in \mathbb{R}^6$ summarizing study context.
 This includes indicators for online versus laboratory administration and US versus international site, as well as site-level summary statistics such as average age, gender ratio, average political ideology, and a scalar measure of covariate shift relative to the target site constructed following \citet{jin2025beyond}.
 At the individual level, we use $\bX \in \mathbb{R}^5$ consisting of demographic and attitudinal variables: gender, age, race, political ideology, and American identity.